Hunger Relief

 • $30 - One week of vegetables and flowers for a low income Weston Senior couple

 Thank you for your support, and for helping other families to experience the nutritious benefits of farm fresh, local food.
-Your sponsorship may be tax deductible, to the extent provided by law, and you'll receive a tax receipt within two weeks of your donation.

 For more information on our Hunger Relief program, please contact Brenda: brenda@landssake.org.